PEAAS-community/peaas-community/code-of-conduct.md

 - Gunnar Neumann (DE/EN, MPI-EVA, Leipzig, gunnar_neumann@eva.mpg.de)
 - Nasreen Broomand (EN, UCSC, Santa Cruz, nbrooman@ucsc.edu)

-To report any violation you can contact any of the members of the SPAAM Safety Office or fill out the [**anonymous report form**](https://forms.gle/9RqKZL8hXBxMvFLs6).
+To report any violation you can contact any of the members of the PEAAS Safety Office or fill out the [**anonymous report form**](https://forms.gle/9RqKZL8hXBxMvFLs6).